The “inhabitants of the earth” represent the men and women who are excluded from the “book of life” by their own decisions.

 Continue reading BEASTLY WARFARE

-SYNOPSIS – The Beast from the sea wages war against the followers of the Lamb in obedience to its overlord, the Dragon – Revelation 13:6-10.
+The Beast from the sea is authorized to wage war against the “saints” for its overlord, the Dragon – Revelation 13:6-10.